 Myth: The mRNA vaccines change your DNA and could cause cancer.

-Truth: None of the vaccines alter your DNA in any way, and therefore cannot cause cancer.
-The vaccines teach cells how to make a protein that triggers an immune response if someone gets infected.
-Those instructions do not interact with your DNA.Back to top
+Truth: None of the vaccines interact with or alter your DNA in any way, and therefore cannot cause cancer.

 Myth: If I’m not at risk for severe COVID-19 complications, I don’t need the vaccine.

 Truth: Healthy people can develop severe COVID-19 infection.
 Even though they are at a lower risk for severe COVID-19 complications, they can contract and spread the virus.
 Getting vaccinated protects you as well as your community.Back to top

 Myth: Getting immunity naturally is safer than getting it from a vaccine.

 Truth: The amount of natural immunity a person gets after an infection varies from person to person.
 Early evidence suggests that natural immunity may not last very long, according to the Centers for Disease Control and Prevention (CDC).
 Developing immunity from the vaccine is less risky than developing immunity naturally because there’s no way to predict the severity of your symptoms if you get COVID-19.

 We expect that when 70% of the population has either received the vaccine or been infected, we will reach what is called “herd immunity,” meaning the chances of the virus still circulating are very low.
 Waiting until this number is reached naturally — without vaccinating the public — will keep COVID-19 around for much longer.Back to top

 Myth: Getting vaccinated will make me sick.